sonic-net/SONiC/doc/sfputil/dump_sfp_eeprom.md

 save_cmd "sfputil show eeprom-hexdump" "interface.xcvrs.eeprom.raw" &
 ```

-Note: dumping EEPROM data might cause firmware busy, the command shall not be run parallel with save_saidump to avoid hardware access conflict.

 ##### sfputil change

 Existing subcommand `eeprom-hexdump` shall be extended to dump eeprom data for all existing cables except RJ45.
 Currently, `sfputil show eeprom-hexdump` accept two options `--port` and `--page`.
 It shall be extended like this: